 The mathematical stuff

-The orange line shows what percentage of the eventual top 5 at Eurovision placed inside the top 5 of the odds that year.
-The grey line shows what percentage of the eventual top 15 at Eurovision placed inside the top 5 of the odds that year.
-The blue and green lines show the overall trends over the past 11 years regarding how accurate the top 5 and 15 of the odds have been in predicting the top 5 and top 15 finishers respectively in any order.
+The orange line shows what percentage of the eventual top 5 at Eurovision placed inside the top 5 of the OGAE voting that year.
+The grey line shows what percentage of the eventual top 15 at Eurovision placed inside the top 15 of the OGAE voting that year.
+The blue line shows an overall trend over the past 14 years regarding how accurate the top 5 in the OGAE poll have been in predicting the top 5 finishers in any order.
+Finally, the yellow line shows the percentage of countries that were found in both the top 5 (2007-10) or top 15 (2011-20) of the OGAE poll and the betting odds.